raspberrypilearning/interactive-animation/en/step_4.md

 --- task ---

-See the how to create different types of sprite movement using all sorts of blocks from the `Motion`{:class="block3motion"} block menu by **How to ... create sprite movement**. below.
+See the how to create different types of sprite movement using all sorts of blocks from the `Motion`{:class="block3motion"} block menu by accessing the **How to ... create sprite movement** dropdown below.
 Use this resource throughout this step.

 title: How to ... create sprite movement

 --- collapse ---
----

----
 **Add me in: generic-scratch-if-on-edge-bounce **--- /collapse --- **Add me in: scratch-rotate-costume **